KsaniyaN/vue-playground/musette/Readme.md

 3. Add Git repo as remote.
 4. Provide a simple interactive wizard for creating a .gitignore file.
 5. Add the contents of the folder and push it to the remote repo.

+# Octokit is deprecated
+ToDo: find another way of creating a repo on GitHub